thoughtspot/thoughtspot.github.io/_end-user/help-center/what-you-can-find-in-the-help-center.md

 well as the version of ThoughtSpot you are using.

 ## Getting started
 The **Getting Started** sidebar teaches you about ThoughtSpot through a navigation overview and a series of short videos.
 You can show or hide this sidebar from the help menu.
+To show or hide this sidebar for your whole organization, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).

 Refer to [Getting Started]({{ site.baseurl }}/end-user/introduction/getting-started.html).